xunholy/k8s-gitops/CONTRIBUTING.md

 * Communications / Social Media / Blog Posts
 * Release management

 Not everything happens through a GitHub pull request.
-Please [contact us](info@raspbernetes.com) and let's discuss how we can work together.
+Please contact us and let's discuss how we can work together - Email: info@raspbernetes.com

 ## Find an Issue

-We have good first issues for new contributors and help wanted issues suitable for any contributor. [good first issue](TODO) has extra information to help you make your first contribution. [help wanted](TODO) are issues suitable for someone who isn't a core maintainer and is good to move onto after your first pull request.
+We have good first issues for new contributors and help wanted issues suitable for any contributor. [good first issue]([TODO](https://github.com/xUnholy/k8s-gitops/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)) has extra information to help you make your first contribution. [help wanted]([TODO](https://github.com/xUnholy/k8s-gitops/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)) are issues suitable for someone who isn't a core maintainer and is good to move onto after your first pull request.